fbpx

 Why Take an Onsen

-The health benefits of onsen are numerous.
+are numerous.
 The minerals in the water can help cure ailments, buoyancy and water pressure reduce vasoconstriction, and more.
 But health benefits aside, there is a real pleasure in simply getting into the hot water and soaking your body.
 It’s a great stress reliever, and anyone who has taken an onsen will tell you it’s an experience like no other.
 Many people fret over getting naked with others, but once you’ve tried it, you won’t look back.

 Hakuba Onsen - Obinata Onsen Entrance